 The German capital can give even the most seasoned of shopaholics a run for their money, offering plenty of opportunities for shopping sprees with establishments such as high-end fashion stores, humble flea markets and enticing antique emporiums.

-Luxury designer boutiques can be found lining the streets at the west end of Kurfürstendamm and in Friedrichstrasse.
-All the different shopping precincts have their own distinctive style and the best boutiques are often tucked away in backstreets or quiet courtyards.
+Luxury designer boutiques are found lining the streets at the west end of Kurfürstendamm and in Friedrichstraße.
+All the different shopping precincts have their own distinctive style and the best outlets are often tucked away in back alleys or quiet courtyards.

-The main shopping districts are the Kurfürstendamm, Breitscheidplatz, and for some bargains, a quick stroll in the Budapestststrasse and Tauenzienstrasse could prove worthwhile.
-One of the trendiest shopping streets is the Schönhauser Allee, which boasts countless independent shops offering the latest fashion and young independent designer labels which can be snatched up for a song.
+The main shopping districts are the Kurfürstendamm, Breitscheidplatz and the bargain-friendly Budapester Strasse and Tauentzienstraße.
+One of the trendiest shopping spots is the Schönhauser Allee, with countless independent shops boasting the latest fashion and young independent designer labels which can be snatched up for a song.

 Most major stores are open from about 9.30am to 8pm during the week and between 9am and 4pm on Saturdays.
-Most stores are closed on Sundays, except for small stores in the main train stations.
+They're also usually closed on Sundays, except for smaller ones in the main train stations.

 Become our Berlin Travel Expert

 We are looking for contributors for our Berlin travel guide.
 If you are a local, a regular traveller to Berlin or a travel professional with time to contribute and answer occasional forum questions, please contact us.